-On Sunday 24th May 2015, despite earning what would have normally be regarded as a valuable three points away at Aston Villa in a 1-0 win, Burnley’s relegation from the Premier League was confirmed and manager Sean Dyche experienced the bitter blow of his team falling through the trap-door down to the Championship.
+On Sunday 24th May 2015, despite earning what would have normally been regarded as a valuable three points away at Aston Villa in a 1-0 win, Burnley’s relegation from the Premier League was confirmed and manager Sean Dyche experienced the bitter blow of his team falling through the trap-door down to the Championship.

 One year on, and the very same Sean Dyche and Burnley celebrated a swift return to the top flight having won the Championship title four points ahead of second-placed Middlesbrough on the last day of the regular season.

 Dyche, a centre-back who played for the Chesterfield side that reached the semi-finals of the FA Cup in 1997 as well as the likes of Bristol City, Millwall, Watford and Northampton Town during his playing days, started his managerial career with Watford in 2011.
-He was in charge of The Hornets for only a year where he guided his side to a mid-table finish in the 2011/12 season, but he was relinquished of his duties when new owners took over at Vicarage Road.
+He was in charge of The Hornets for only a year where he guided his side to a mid-table finish in the 2011/12 season, but he was relinquished his duties when new owners took over at Vicarage Road.

-Over the years, the next manager betting market has grown and football punters will be keen to back the Burnley boss to move to Premier League’s top-flight before the beginning of the next campaign.
+Over the years, the next manager betting market has grown and football punters will be keen to back the Burnley boss to move to the Premier League’s top-flight before the beginning of the next campaign.

 However, when one door closes, another one opens, and Dyche was installed as the new manager of Burnley in October 2012 taking over from Eddie Howe who returned to his former club Bournemouth.